 - 'Standard cars' conforming exclusively with Art.
-25.1.1 of the WRC Sporting Regulations may be used. - · 'Production cars' with two-wheel drive conforming with Art.
+25.1.1 of the WRC Sporting Regulations may be used. - 'Production cars' with two-wheel drive conforming with Art.
 25.1.2 of the WRC Sporting Regulations.

-9. START ORDER AND INTERVALS
+8. START ORDER AND INTERVALS

-9.1 START ORDER OF THE RALLY
+8.1 START ORDER OF THE RALLY

-9.1.1 As Priority 3 (P3) drivers, Junior WRC crews shall start the first section of the rally after the four wheel drive cars in the order of the provisional classification of the Junior WRC Championship.
-If a Remote Service Zone occurs on the first section of an event, then Art.
-10.2 (below) may apply.

-9.1.2 For the first round of the Junior WRC Championship, the Junior WRC Sporting Supervisor and the FIA will advise the organiser of the Junior WRC start order.
+- 8.1.1 As Priority 3 (P3) drivers, Junior WRC crews shall start the first section of the rally after the four wheel drive cars in the order of the provisional classification of the Junior WRC Championship. - 8.1.2 For the first round of the Junior WRC Championship, the Junior WRC Sporting Supervisor and the FIA will advise the organiser of the Junior WRC start order.

-9.2 START ORDER FOR THE SECOND DAY
+8.2 START ORDER FOR THE SECOND DAY

-9.2.1 The start order for the second, and where applicable subsequent, day shall be based on the overall classification at the finish of the final special stage of the previous day always subject to Article 45.4.
+8.2.1 The start order for the second, and where applicable subsequent, day shall be based on the overall classification at the finish of the final special stage of the previous day always subject to Article 45.4.

-10. FUEL
+9. FUEL